WELBECK SAILING CLUB

-4. All members to avoid using toilet facilities by using toilet at home just before travelling to the club.
+- All members to avoid using toilet facilities by using toilet at home just before travelling to the club.
 If toilet has to be used at the club use hand sanitizer before entering and after leaving toilet facilities as well as washing your hands with soap and water.
 Paper towels are available.
 If you want to wash your hands, please use the outdoors sink.
 Unfortunately there are no paper towels available at the outdoors sink.

 The showers are not to be used.